redricasa/book-search/README.md

 ## Overview:
 A full stack application that lets user search for books through google search and lets users save results into mongoose database and later delete the record if they so choose.
 ## Developer Notes:
-first run `npm install` in the terminal to install all the dependencies
+- First run `npm install` in the terminal to install all the dependencies.
+- Use <React.Fragment> tag to encompass all the components in a return statement.
+- refer to package.json for build commands(make sure you're in the right folder before doing `npm run build` the first time!)
 ## Technologies Used:
     - React JS
     - HTML